Access Driving Instructor Training. Become a Driving Instructor in Hinckley or Leicester

 Car training, this includes extensive role-play by your trainer to prepare you for your part three test.
 You will receive in-car training to totally fit in with your requirements, on average 20 to 30 hours is adequate to bring a candidates knowledge up to part three standard in addition with 30 hours home study and practice.

-The Procedure for the part 3, is you take a pupil along with you to the exam and perform a real lesson with a senior examiner sitting in the back of the car assessing your performance,
+The procedure for part 3, is you take a pupil along with you to the exam and perform a real lesson with a senior examiner sitting in the back of the car assessing your performance.

 You will pick a topic from the marking sheet below, which is matched to your pupils ability and needs.
 The lesson must be well planned with objectives and goals clearly outlined.